vatesongs/songs-from-the-next-day-to-this-day/songs-from-the-next-day-to-this-day.md

 What you say, it's how you say it. <br>
 Think 'bout that, then you can be true."

+Low gives signs and dreams to the folks, <br>
+so they can make and burn their fire. <br>
+Low's They, when They say to aim higher, <br>
+or choose if a folk thrives or chokes.

 [...]

 Not all those that go 'round are lost, <br>
 not all those that are lost go 'round, <br>
 like I did.
 Low showed me I'm bound. <br>
 I'll get free, but it'll have a cost.

 ### Part four, in which